MIT-PAC/droidsafe-src/main/java/droidsafe/analyses/attr/README.md

 * Every model must have a dsDisplay model that prints out the values of the fields you are tracking.

+There is a tool for automatically generating a model Class template.
+Given the name of a Class and the names of its fields to be modeled, the tool generates a .java file for the model Class.
+The command line for invoking this tool is

+    * <APAC_HOME>/bin/attrmodelgen <android source path> <class name> <field_1 name> ... <field_n name>

+The generated code will reside in the 'generated' subdirectory of the current directory.
+For example, the command

+    * <APAC_HOME>/bin/attrmodelgen <android source path> android.content.Intent mAction mData mType mPackage mComponent mFlags mExtras

+will generate a file named

+    * generated/droidsafe/analyses/attr/models/android/content/Intent.java

 ## Dependencies

 * PTA (points-to-analysis)